 EAG and programs for paying rent are available from several sources.
 Most of the aid is provided in the form of a grant to Waukesha tenants with an eviction notice.
 Another component is this is rehousing, and there may be solutions such as low income apartments as well as money for a security deposit.
 There is rent help for seniors and single parents as well, and find Waukesha County rental assistance programs.

-Sussex Area Outreach Services Resource Center can assist with paying energy bills to prevent disconnection, emergency rental assistance to stop an eviction, prescription medications for low income families and even educational expenses.
+Sussex Area Outreach Services Resource Center can assist with paying energy bills to prevent disconnection.
+There is also immediate emergency rental assistance to stop an eviction, prescription medications for low income families and even educational expenses.
 Clothing and meals may also be available too from the SOS center.
-Call (262) 246-9490, or learn more.
+Call (262) 246-9860, or learn more onlSOS assistance programs.

 Hope Center may have funds for transportation (to a job), rent, or security deposits.
 Referrals to other Waukesha County and government agencies are also provided.
 They also offer basic medical care from a nurse and serve meals from a day center.
-Dial (262) 549-8726, or read more Hope Center assistance programs.
+Dial (262) 549-8726, or read more on Hope Center assistance programs.

 Christmas and Thanksgiving assistance is available in Waukesha County.
 There are a few ways to get help, as following.
 Note, there will be income and other requirements in place.

 Free toys may be provided to children from Angel Tree or Toys for Tots.
 Some charities also serve holiday meals, and this can be for senior citizens, the homeless, and working poor.
 Other organizations offer presents, hold Christmas parties, and coordinate other help.
-More on Waukesha County holiday programs.
+More on Waukesha County free holiday programs.

 Government assistance and the Moraine Lakes Consortium - Residents of the county have numerous other resources available to them.
-While some may be considered to be more public aid type programs (such as food stamps or Medicaid) others are available in partnership with Waukesha County non-profit organizations.
-Get information on heating bill help, food programs, medical bill assistance, and even affordable child care resources in the county.
-Learn more.
+While some may be considered to be more public aid type programs (such as food stamps or Medicaid) others are available.
+There is also help for people with a disability, and find disability benefits in WI.

 Find how to get help with bills, housing, free food and much more these services that can help anyone across Wisconsin, including in Waukesha.